ColinTr/TabularNCD/README.md

-# TabularNCD : An adaptation of AutoNovel for tabular data
+# TabularNCD : A Method for Discovering Novel Classes in Tabular Data

 -----
 ## How the method works